LEAVE A COMMENT – CLICK THE CLOUD ABOVE

 A large funeral home was swept cleanly away as the tornado exited town and entered a forested area.
 The building was empty when the tornado struck, preventing the death toll from climbing even higher.
 Pulverized vehicles, utility poles, and debris from across town was left strewn among the debarked trees.

-A wide view of the tornado damage on the east side of Smithville.
+A wide view of damage on the east side of Smithville.
 The tornado’s complex wind distribution is visible through the damage patterns in the forest.
 Several large, re-inforced brick buildings (bottom center) experienced EF3 and EF4 damage well outside of the worst affected areas.
-The Smithville Baptist Church was nearly leveled by a rush of westerly winds that hurled cars into the air.
+The Smithville Baptist Church was nearly leveled by a rush of westerly winds that hurled cars into the building’s few remaining walls.

 *A special thank you to Smithville resident Darnell Collums for her assistance.